Rabbitory/rabbitory_cli/README.md

   <img src="https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/assets/select-aws-region-ex.png" alt="select-aws-region" width="60%" />
 </p>

+Now that a region has been selected, you'll be prompted to choose between deploying to the default public IP address provided by AWS or providing your own custom domain.
+See next section for more information on custom domain setup.

 Upon deployment, Rabbitory spins up all the necessary AWS infrastructure for you to self-host your personal Rabbitory Control Panel, where you can create, configure, and manage your RabbitMQ instances.
-Once Rabittory has been successfully deployed, you'll receive a link to your Control Panel.
+Once Rabbitory has been successfully deployed, you'll receive a link to your Control Panel.

 ![Deploy success](https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/assets/rabbitory-deploy-success.png)

+#### Custom Domain Setup

+Using a custom domain provides secure HTTPS access and a professional URL for your Control Panel.
+If you choose the default public IP option, the Control Panel will only be accessible via HTTP.

+If you opt to use a custom domain, you’ll be prompted to provide your domain name and email address.
+You’ll then need to update your domain registrar's nameservers with the ones provided.
+After DNS propagation (which may take up to 30 minutes), the deployment will automatically:

+- Create Route 53 records for both your apex domain and www subdomain
+- Set up SSL certificates using Let's Encrypt
+- Configure Nginx with HTTPS

+Your Rabbitory Control Panel will then be accessible via HTTPS at both your apex domain (<https://yourdomain.com>) and www subdomain (<https://www.yourdomain.com>).

 ### Tearing down Rabbitory